Menu Close

 Once the pride of a nation, the traditional British breakfast — all grease, glory, and a splash of brown sauce — is being politely shown the door by a new generation more likely to reach for chia seeds than chipolatas.

-According to a recent report by British Lion Eggs, the full English is no longer the rite of passage it once was, with twenty-somethings labelling many of its staples as downright archaic.
+According to a report by British Lion Eggs, the full English is no longer the rite of passage it once was, with twenty-somethings labelling many of its staples as downright archaic.

 high fibre breakfast